GilHope/Wendler5-3-1/README.md

 # In Progress

-Build into simple web app.
+Build into simple web app with best practices and comprehensive deployment pipeline.